-Food and Nutrition for Year 9 will be a continuation from the lessons in Year 8.
+Food and Nutrition for Year 9 will be a continuation from the lessons in Year 7/8.
 We will be looking to expand students' knowledge and cooking skills through a range of design and make tasks.
 Practical lessons take place on a fortnightly basis and a repertoire of quick cook, sweet and savoury dishes will be developed by students.
-Please note that there will be an approximate cost of £40 per student for the school to purchase ingredients for the practical lessons.
-Some students may be entitled to help with this payment, please see Miss Gosling for more information.

-Students will complete food-based research projects which will include some of the following topics:
+Students will complete food-based projects which will include some of the following topics: